Thraefgr/e-test-frontend/README.md

 Hi, dear visitor!
-This the frontend part of my class project, called eTest!
+This is the frontend part of my class project, called eTest!
 You need to download the backend part, for this repo to work properly.